privacy-tech-lab/gpc-privacy-choice/README.md

 - `src/rulesets`: This file contains the rule sets for different categories of sites (e.g., advertising or analytics).
 - `src/background.js`: This is the main service worker running the extension.
 It controls all of the major backend regarding whether the extension is on/off, sending Do Not Sell signals, etc.
 - `src/contentScript.js`: This is the main supplemental script that passes data to `background.js` and runs on every webpage loaded.
-- `src/dom.js`: Implements the functionality of setting a DOM GPC signal to an outgoing request.
 - `src/editRules.js`: Takes care of any changes to the rule sets that are responsible for adding GPC to domain requests.
 - `src/manifest.json`: Provides the browser with metadata about the extension regarding its name, permissions, etc.
 - `src/updateSignal.js`: Updates the status of whether a GPC signal is sent or not on any given site.